slavakurilyak/awesome-ai-agents/README.md

 ## Support

-Want to show your support?
+To express your support, you can take the following actions:

-1. Star this repo
+1. **Star the Repository**: This helps increase its visibility.
-2. Open a new issue for suggestions [here](https://github.com/slavakurilyak/awesome-ai-agents/issues/new)
+2. **Submit Suggestions**: If you have any ideas or feedback, please open a new issue [here](https://github.com/slavakurilyak/awesome-ai-agents/issues/new).
-3. Fork this repo and opening a new pull request [here](https://github.com/slavakurilyak/awesome-ai-agents/fork)
+3. **Contribute Directly**: You can contribute by forking this repository and then submitting your contributions through a new pull request [here](https://github.com/slavakurilyak/awesome-ai-agents/fork).